kfcorraljara/Cows-and-Goats-Microbiome-Data-Analysis/README.md

 # Cows-and-Goats-Microbiome-Data-Analysis
-This repository contains the scripts used in:
+This repository contains the scripts and input data for the biostatistical analysis used in:

 Corral-Jara et al.
 "Species-specific rumen microbial responses to dietary inhibition of methanogenesis in cows and goats"

+## Data availability

+Raw sequencing data are available at NCBI Sequence Read Archive:

+PRJNA762012

 ## Workflow